alexewerlof/micromustache/README.md

 }
 ```

-You get the picture, that doesn't scale well!
-The main problem is that the content (the text) is coupled to the function (the variable interpolation).
-Template engines help you to move the content out of the function and let something else deal with that concern.
+That doesn't scale well as you dominate country after country and need to support more languages!
+Besides, that's just one string!
+The main problem is that the content (the text) is coupled to the code (the variable interpolation). **Template engines** help you to move the content out of the function and let something else deal with that concern.

 ```javascript
 const { render } = require('micromustache')